Current Research

 Gene silencing biotechnology

-USACE scientists at the U.S. Army Engineer Research and Development Center (ERDC) are characterizing target essential genes, designing various types of gene silencing agents (GSAs) and screening these GSAs to identify effective GSAs and determine their optimal application rates.
+The USGS Great Lakes Science Center is working with Louisiana State University researchers to sequence and annotate the EFB genome to investigate genetic drivers for its invasiveness and identify essential genes to target with innovative gene-silencing treatments that leverage the natural RNA interference process.
+USACE scientists at the Engineer Research and Development Center are characterizing target essential genes, designing various types of gene silencing agents (GSAs), and screening these GSAs to identify high-potential candidates and determine their optimal application rates.

 For more information, contact: